learn-co-curriculum/ruby-oo-fundamentals-defining-object-orientation/README.md

 => "Hello!"
 ```

 We created a new person via the `Person.new` syntax and saved it (her) to a variable, `sophie`.
-We were then able to call any of our Personal instance methods on `sophie`.
+We were then able to call any of our `Person` instance methods on `sophie`.
 Again, don't worry too much for now about that `initialize` method or the `Person.new` code, there'll be more on that later.

 ## Instance Variables and Methods

 The methods defined in the above example inside our Person class are called **instance methods** because we call them on individual instances of our Person class.

-You may have noticed that the `name` variable was prefaced with an `@` symbol and used in not one, but *two* methods––the `initialize` method and the `name` method.
+Take another look at the `Person` class, as defined above.
+You may have noticed that the `name` variable was prefaced with an `@`symbol and used in not one, but *three* methods––the `initialize` method, the `name` method and the `introduction` method.
 That variable is called an **instance variable**.

 **Instance Methods** are methods designed to be called on instances of a class.

 **Instance Variables** are bound to an instance of a class.
 That means that the value held by an instance variable is specific to whatever instance of the class it happens to belong to.
 Instance variables hold information about an instance, usually an attribute of that instance, and can be called on throughout the class, **without needing to be passed into other methods as arguments**.
-For example, once we set the value of `@name` equal to whatever string is passed in as an argument to our `initialize` method, we could call that same `@name` variable in our `name` method.
+For example, once we set the value of `@name` equal to whatever string is passed in as an argument to our `initialize`method, we could call that same `@name` variable in our `introduction` method.

 Let's take a closer look: